 Suggested Read – The 7 man-made wonders of India.

 Every time I read a travel blog or a traveller’s bucket list with a mention to India, it just revolves around Taj Mahal.
 So, today I would like to introduce my readers to places to visit in India beyond the Taj Mahal.
 On that note, know how much Andra loves India and not only Taj Mahal.
-Planning your trip also includes what to pack & how much does it cost to travel in India and it can be tricky.
-Read this guide from Paroma about what to wear in India, a practical guide in the true sense.
+Planning your trip also includes what to pack & how much does it cost to travel in India including what to wear in India.
+India is fun to travel solo or even with family & friends, but plan in advance when coming to India with kids.

 Places to visit in India Beyond Taj Mahal